tsgates/arch-wiki-markdown/wiki/Sugar.md

 > Fructose

-All fructose activities are available on the AUR.
-To install them, you may issue
+All fructose activities are available from the AUR as

-    yaourt sugar-activity

-or equivalent and select the activities you want to install.
-Currently provided activities are

-    browse
-    calculate
-    chat
-    imageviewer
-    jukebox
-    log
-    pippy
-    read
-    terminal
-    turtleart
-    write
-    etoys
+sugar-activity-activity:

+-   sugar-activity-browse
+-   sugar-activity-calculate
+-   sugar-activity-chat
+-   sugar-activity-imageviewer
+-   sugar-activity-jukebox
+-   sugar-activity-log
+-   sugar-activity-pippy
+-   sugar-activity-read
+-   sugar-activity-terminal
+-   sugar-activity-turtleart
+-   sugar-activity-write

 > Etoys

 etoys is provided separately as it is part of glucose but also include the fructose activity.
-You may install it using

-    yaourt -S etoys

-or an equivalent AUR helper.
+It is available as etoys in the AUR.

 > Building